The Best Costumes from The Sixth Season of Game of Thrones

 Don’t be too disappointed if you don’t agree with the list or if your favorite costume wasn’t on it, it’s hard to separate one’s own biases and logic from the rankings.

 Also just be careful for spoilers if you haven’t seen Season Six and if you haven’t seen it yet please go watch it right now because there are a lot of spoiler on this page.

 List Subject to Change

 Kinvara is the head high priestess of the Lord of Light in Volantis which makes her a higher rank of priestess than Melisandre.
 Tyrion sent for Kinvara to help with Daenerys’ image in Meereen.
 Kinvara believes that Daenerys is the Prince that was Promised while Melisandre thinks it’s now Jon Snow.
 Not a lot in known about her character.
 She does know some intimate facts about Varys’ past that unsettles him.
 This was the only scene she was which is disappointing.

-Her costume reflects her high place with the Lord of Light religion.
+Her costume reflects her high place within the Lord of Light religion.
 She wears the same ruby choker that Melisandre wears.
 Her costume is cut in the same silhouette as a lot of the other costumes in the show with long flared sleeves with a deep v-neck.
 The fabric is a muted read but it has a flame pattern.
 It also has metal details along the edge of the neckline and along the front.
 The metal elements are the same hexagonal shape as the choker.

 Kinvara’s costume communicate power of both her religion and her station.

 Lyanna Mormont was a major highlight of Season Six.
 She is a powerful ten year-old girl who doesn’t suffer fools and is to the point.
 She is the Lady of Bear Island and is fiercely loyal to House Stark.